 Provenance: The handwritten note on the inside of the door below the label, signed by the seller Samuel Pike, reads in full: "Capt.
 John Warren/Bot of Saml.
 D. Pike/One House Clock formerly belonging/to the Estate of the late Rev./Saml Deane of Portland/Westbrook, Nov.
 9. 1815/Rec'd payment/[signed] Saml D. Pike."
 Samuel Deane (1733-1814) was the pastor of the First Parish Church in Portland.
 That congregation, established in 1674, now inhabits the stone building at 425 Congress St. in Portland, which incorporates an 1802 tower housing a Simon Willard gallery clock from an earlier church building.

 Note: Clark advertised as a watch and clock maker in Boston in 1764.

-missing cast brass ornament from arch of dial, overall surface wear, applique areas in hood, waist, and base chipped and with losses, hood door glass cracked, lower molded edge of waist door missing. with pendulum, winder, two cast iron weights, two brass finials and one carved urn-form center finial.
+missing cast brass ornament from arch of dial; overall surface wear; applique areas in hood, waist, and base chipped and with losses; hood door glass cracked; with pendulum, winder, two cast iron weights; two brass finials replaced, but one carved urn-form center finial appears original.

 The absence of a condition statement does not imply that the lot is in perfect condition or completely free from wear and tear, imperfections or the effects of aging.
 Condition requests can be obtained via email (lot inquiry button) or by telephone to the appropriate gallery location (Boston/617.350.5400 or Marlborough/508.970.3000).
 Any condition statement given, as a courtesy to a client, is only an opinion and should not be treated as a statement of fact.
 Skinner Inc. shall have no responsibility for any error or omission.